sandhyasubram-personal/gaming-benchmark-result/README.md

 ### Task - Redesign Gaming Benchmark Result Page

-I have redesigned the sample result page so it is descriptive and engaging to the user.
+I have redesigned the sample result page so it is both descriptive and engaging to the user.
 Given the time frame, I defined a scope for prompt delivery.
 Listed below are a few of the tasks I have completed as part of the scope,
 - Used D3 to display the score in an effective manner
 - Compartmentalised data to reduce cognitive load